rickyqin005/RHSX/README.md

 # RHSX
 RHSX is a trading platform used by RHHS's Finance Club.
-It features a discord bot which users can interact with to trade fictitious stocks and an API to fetch information.
+It features a discord bot which users can interact with to trade fictitious stocks and an API to fetch data.

 ## Discord Slash Commands
 Optional parameters are *italicized*.